Maine Maritime Academy

 - Operations training in operating plants that generate electrical power

-MMA wants to prepare its students to be effective communicators, hence why every freshman takes a composition course designed to give them a solid foundation.
-Beyond this course, they are then challenged to write in the context of their major throughout their time as students.
+MMA prepares its students to be effective communicators, which is why every freshman takes a composition course designed to give them a solid foundation.
+Beyond this course, students are challenged to write in the context of their major throughout their educational careers.
 Business majors take management writing; engineering majors study technical writing, and the logistics program contains a sequential writing process with a weekly journal and research-based project to write over the course of the semester.

 The writing center is available to students who need assistance in every stage of the writing process.
-Whether it be brainstorming, outlining, or editing drafts, the writing center can help with any writing project.
+Whether a student is brainstorming, outlining, or editing drafts, the writing center can help with any writing project.

 ACADEMIC SUPPORT SERVICES